bbc/psammead/README.md

 This runs Jest across any packages matching this glob pattern: `packages/components/**/*.test.jsx`.

 NB: You cant run the jest tests when the packages are linked locally.
-Please run `npm run install:packages` or `ci:packages` to reset all links.
+Please run `npm run install:packages` or `npm run ci:packages` to reset all links.

 ### :runner: Run Storybook